symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 **Minimum approval**: Defines how many cosignatories are required for any other type of transaction.

 Additionally, cosignatories that are added to multisignature accounts now have to confirm the modification by sending a **cosignature** (opt-in process).
-In order to facilitate this process, transactions with type :ref:`ModifyMultisigAccount <modify-multisig-account-transaction>` must be wrapped in an :ref:`aggregate transaction <aggregate-transaction>`.
+In order to facilitate this process, transactions with type :ref:`MultisigAccountModificationTransaction <multisig-account-modification-transaction>` must be wrapped in an :ref:`AggregateTransaction <aggregate-transaction>`.

 * Guide: :doc:`Converting an account to multisignature <../account/converting-an-account-to-multisig>`

 2. Multi-Signature transactions work with :doc:`aggregate transactions <../../concepts/aggregate-transaction>`.

-The new aggregate transaction permits to wrap multiple transactions together involving different participants.
+The new AggregateTransaction permits to wrap multiple transactions together involving different participants.
 If all the participants cosign the aggregate, the inner transactions are included atomically in the block.
 Otherwise, none of the transactions will get confirmed.

 To send a multisig transaction as in NIS1, the initiator of the transaction has to add it **as an inner transaction of the aggregate**.
 Then, the minimum number of cosignatories defined in the multisignature will have to cosign the aggregate to allow announcing transactions from the shared account.